 - Email and SMS marketing must be opted in to by the candidate and you must be transparent about how and when they did this.

-To help you stay up to date with GDPR best practices, consult data specialists BTO’s GDPR updates page.
-They've put together a great microsite and update email mailing list which you can opt into.
+To help you stay up to date with GDPR best practices, consult data specialists BTO’s GDPR updates page and sign up to our monthly GDPR newsletter for all the latest GDPR-related content from Firefish.

 About the Author: Wendy McDougall is the CEO of Firefish Software.
 With just under 20 years experience in the recruitment industry, Wendy is on a mission to inspire the next generation of recruiters and help challenge the traditional recruitment agency model of doing things.
 In her spare time, you’ll find her enjoying some down time with the family, playing squash and feeding her inner geek with all the latest technology!